 Our critters are dangerous.
 Salt water crocodiles, red back spiders, box jelly fish, funnel web spiders, Irakanji, stone fish and inland Taipans.
 We have them all and they can be lethal.
 Just don’t touch them and you’ll be fine.

 Australia has some of the best produce in the world and food options range from a budget burger to a degustation feast and everything in between.
 Our multicultural nature means you will be spoiled for choice with fantastic Greek, Lebanese, Indian, Japanese, Turkish, Malaysian, Vietnamese, Thai, Chinese and Indian restaurants in Sydney.
 Got money to burn and what a hat or two?
 Check out Quay, Aria, Spice Temple or Tetsuya’s.
 Cafe Sydney is one of my very favourite restaurants.
-It’s just a little bit posh but won’t break the bank, they even give you a blanket when you dine outside in the winter.
+It’s just a little bit posh, but won’t break the bank.
+While summer is of course prime time to dine, blankets and heaters in winter keep it cosy.
 Try the goats cheese and spinach naan and the beef tenderloin (pictured).
 If you are a Velocity member book your table through Opentable and earn 300 points for your trouble.
 Grab an ice cream from Messina afterwards as you wander around the world famous Quay.
 These 5 Indian restaurants in Sydney are a